peterldowns/lggr/README.md

 logger.warning("WARNING: {} is a {}.
 You should know this", lggr.Lggr, type(lggr.Lggr))

-logger.clearMethods(lggr.CRITICAL) # remove all methods from a specific level
+logger.clear(lggr.CRITICAL) # remove all methods from a specific level

 logger.close() # stop logging
 ```